tomas-stefano/infinity_test/Readme.markdown

-Infinity Test is a continuous testing library and a flexible alternative to Autotest, using Watchr library with Rspec OR Test::Unit with RVM funcionality, giving the possibility to test with all <b>Rubies</b> that you have in your RVM configuration.
+Infinity Test is a continuous testing library and a flexible alternative to Autotest, using the awesome Watchr library with Rspec, Test::Unit, Bacon and with RVM funcionality, giving the possibility to test with all <b>Rubies</b> that you have in your RVM configuration.

 ## To Infinity and Beyond!